MeghanHull/World_Weather_Analysis/README.md

 # World_Weather_Analysis
+## Project Background
+The user interface team lead for PlanMyTrip is working on improvements to the search page, so that users can filter based on their preferred travel criteria.

+## Purpose
-Jupyter / Matplotlib analysis of weather data with API for Jack (Rice Boot Camp)
+Jupyter / Matplotlib analysis of weather data with API

 ## Basic Project Plan
 Here's an outline of your project plan: